LucasHoffSchmidt/Telecom_Customer_Churn_Classification/README.md

 ## Process
 **Data Collection**
-- Acquired the telecom customer churn data for customers in California, USA from kaggle and converted it to a pandas dataframe.
+- Acquired the telecom customer churn data for customers in California, USA from kaggle and converted it to a pandas DataFrame.
 - Defined the attributes of the dataset.

 **Exploratory Data Analysis**